PiotrStus/HomeBudget.Frontend/README.md

 # bun
 bun install

 ```

-## Development Server

-Start the development server on `http://localhost:3000`:
+You can start the development server locally at http://localhost:3000:

 ```bash
 # npm